AdobeDocs/commerce-frontend-core/src/pages/ui-components/navigation.md

 ---
-group: ui-components-guide
-title: Nav component
+title: Navigation component | Commerce Frontend Development
+decsription:
 ---

+# Navigation component

-The Nav component implements tabs navigation.
+The Navigation component implements tabs navigation.

 See the [Admin Design Pattern Library (Tabs)](https://devdocs.magento.com/guides/v2.4/pattern-library/containers/tabs/tabs.html) topic for information about the UI design patterns that can be implemented using the Nav component.